AmoDinho/gatsby-poc/src/content/how-to-add-a-driver.md

 ### DRIVER:

-##### Below are key instructions required to successfully ADD AND EDITa driver on Tripplo.
-Refer to your drivers’ “Identification Document”

 ##### Step 1:Login to your account, and make sure you have your driver’s identification details ready.

 ##### Step 2:On the left blue column, Click “My Fleet”.